ClusterHQ/flocker/docs/labs/docker-plugin.rst

 The Flocker Docker is the first Docker volumes plugin, connecting Docker directly to the Flocker volumes API.
 It connects Flocker to Docker via the ``docker run -v name:path --volume-driver=flocker`` syntax.

+Using this integration, it then becomes possible to provision portable Flocker volumes directly from Docker's own orchestration and composition tools, Swarm and Compose.

+It will also enable integrations with Mesosphere/Marathon and eventually Kubernetes.

 See https://github.com/ClusterHQ/flocker-docker-plugin

 Installing the Flocker Docker plugin